-The Tay River starts in the headwaters of Carnahan, Leggat and Scanlin Lakes, nestled in the Frontenac Axis.
-From there it meanders northeast, draining water from 55 lakes, including Long, Eagle, Crow and Bobs Lakes, into the Lower Rideau Lake at Port Elmsley.
-From here, the Tay takes on a more river-like form as it flows down towards Christie Lake.
-Out of Christie, the river the Tay begins its long descent through farmland and the historic Town of Perth, to where it empties into Lower Rideau Lake after a journey of about 100 kilometres.
+The Tay River begins its journey at Carnahan Lake, south of the Town of Sharbot Lake.
+From there it meanders northeast, draining water from 55 lakes into the Lower Rideau Lake at Port Elmsley.
+Along its way, the Tay flows through the Canadian Shield that defines many of the lakes in the area, including Long, Eagle, Crow and Bobs Lakes.
+From here downstream, the Tay takes on a more river-like form as it flows towards Christie Lake, before beginning the long descent through rich farmland and the Town of Perth to where it empties into Lower Rideau Lake.

 RVCA’s monitoring efforts help us better understand watershed trends and help focus stewardship activities where they are needed the most.
 These subwatershed reports summarize RVCA information and are valuable tools for decision-makers at all levels — individuals, families, municipalities, counties and the province.